Who can receive a Catholic baptism?

 - It forgives all sins that may have been committed prior to a person’s baptism including original sin, mortal sins, and venial sins, and it relieves the punishment for those sins.

 - It makes the newly baptized person “a new creature.”

 - It turns the person into a newly adopted son of God and a member of Christ.
-Baptism incorporates one into the Church which is the body of Christ.
+Baptism incorporates a person into the Church, which is the body of Christ.

 - It brings someone into the flock of the faithful and brings them to share in the royal priesthood of Christ (1 Pet.
 2:9-10).
 Catholic baptism gives a share in the common priesthood of all believers and it also brings about the sacramental bond of the unity of Christians.
 Paragraph 1271 of the Catechism says it best:

 Baptism constitutes the foundation of communion among all Christians, including those who are not yet in full communion with the Catholic Church: “For men who believe in Christ and have been properly baptized are put in some, though imperfect, communion with the Catholic Church.
 Justified by faith in Baptism, [they] are incorporated into Christ; they therefore have a right to be called Christians, and with good reason are accepted as brothers by the children of the Catholic Church.
 Baptism therefore constitutes the sacramental bond of unity existing among all who through it are reborn.”